cristianhdz04/JWKS-SERVER-3/README.md

-# JWKS Server – Project 2
+# JWKS Server – Project 3

 Cristian Hernandez
 EUID: ch0928
 CSCE 3550 – Spring 2026

 ## Overview

-This project extends the JWKS server from Project 1 using Python and FastAPI.
-The server now stores RSA private keys in a **SQLite database** so that keys persist even if the server restarts.
+This project extends the JWKS server from Project 1/2 using Python and FastAPI.
+The server now encrypts private keys at rest using **AES-256**, supports **user registration** with Argon2 password hashing, logs all authentication requests to the database, and includes a **rate limiter** on the auth endpoint.

-The server generates RSA keys, assigns a **kid** and expiration time to each key, serves public keys at a JWKS endpoint, and creates JWT tokens.
-The server can also return expired JWT tokens when requested for testing.
+The encryption key is read from the `NOT_MY_KEY` environment variable and is never committed to the repository.

-SQLite is used to securely store keys and all database queries use **parameterized queries** to prevent SQL injection.
+SQLite is used to store keys, users, and auth logs.
+All database queries use **parameterized queries** to prevent SQL injection.

 Database file used: